chamodkandage/pakistanCorona/README.md

 ## Files

-AS2019408Pakistan.rmd: R Markdown file containing the code and documentation for the analysis index.html: HTML output file containing the results of the analysis
+AS2019408Pakistan.Rmd: R Markdown file containing the code and documentation for the analysis <br>
+index.html: HTML output file containing the results of the analysis

 ## How to Use

-To use this analysis, you can download or clone the repository and open the covid_analysis.Rmd file in RStudio.
+To use this analysis, you can download or clone the repository and open the AS2019408Pakistan..Rmd file in RStudio.
 You will need to install the necessary R packages listed in the file's header.

 ## Credits